skypaw/zelbet/README.md

 - [x] check and fix symmetric reinforcement
 - [x] check and fix asymmetric reinforcement
 - [x] check diagnostic of reinforcement
+- [x] check and fix symmetric reincorcement for extension
+- [x] check and fix asymmetric reincorcement for extension
+- [ ] check and fix diagnostic for extension

 ### Basic values:
 - Es = 200,000 MPa